charlestang/better-extended-live-archive/readme.txt

 2. by category

 == Changelog ==
+= 1.4 =
+* Improve the options page design, make the tab menu setting easy to use.
+* Add options link in plugin manager page.

 = 1.3 =
 * Category exclusion manager can show the category list in tree style.
 * Empty parent category will not show in the category index page.
 Fixed.